Today's score

 Local tick habitat

-Starkey is 67% natural land cover (47% forest, plus open and brushy areas) across its 32.83 sq mi, home to about 3,364 people.
+Starkey is 67% natural land cover (46% forest, plus open and brushy areas) across its 32.83 sq mi, home to about 3,364 people.
 That makes it the 5th-most wooded of the 9 towns in Yates County.
-Deer ticks live in wooded areas, along trail edges, and in tall grass — the more of that a town has, the more places ticks can quest.
+Deer ticks live in wooded areas, along trail edges, and in tall grass: the more of that a town has, the more places ticks can quest.

-Yates County reports about 268 Lyme cases per 100,000 people a year, the 49th-highest of 210 Northeast counties.
+Yates County reports about 268 Lyme cases per 100,000 people a year, in the top 3% of U.S. counties for reported Lyme disease.
 That county-level disease pressure, combined with Starkey's local habitat, sets how high its daily score can climb when the weather and season allow.

 Is it tick season in Starkey right now?

 Yes.
-Nymphs are questing, the highest-risk stage for people.
+Deer-tick nymphs are tapering as lone-star seed ticks swarm where that tick is established.
 In Starkey, today's risk reads moderate (53/100).
 Ticks are active.
 Use repellent, stick to trails, and do a tick check when you come inside.

 Nearby towns